SuperDumbMario2/RMTweakRepo1/README.md

 # Contents:
 Beta Models.json - Installs hex-codes from TCRF, to install unused models to sm64 rom

 Remove Chain Chomp's Log.json - entriely by me.
-Removes the log, that Chain Chomp is attached to, results into him looking like in the beta.
+Removes the log, that Chain Chomp is attached to, results into it looking like in the beta.

+Black Fadeout on Title Screen and File Select Screen..json - entriely by me too.
+Makes the fade-out in title screen, file select, and star select black, like in beta.